FriendsOfCake/crud/docs/actions/custom.rst

 ---

 The most common use-cases for a custom action class is when you need to have specific code run on all your controllers for a certain action.
-That might be reading from the session or adjusting the query to add dynamic complex conditions.
+For example reading from the session or adjusting the query to add dynamic complex conditions.

 Remember that in the :doc:`/configuration` you can configure your action classes on a per-action basis, so you might just want a custom action for a single action across your controllers.